boburda/backoff-xhr/README.md

-# dauntless.js

-Dauntless.js is a minimalist, error tolerant, highly configurable request package for Node.
-It was created to be a more resilient option than request-promise when dealing with transient errors by implementing exponential backoff while still allowing for a single Promise to wrap around the HTTP request.
+# Dauntless - An Error Tolerant Request Module

+Dauntless is a minimalist, error tolerant, easily extensible request module for Node.

+* Error tolerance for server backend issues via exponential backoff
+* Implements native ES6 Promises and async-await
+* Includes hook to easily check for authorization
+* Easily extensible architecture
+* Small library size and only a single dependency

+Use Dauntless if your Node project has to interact with servers that occasionally throw transient backend errors.
+Tested and proven to work with YouTube's REST APIs.

 # Installation

+It's as easy as installing the package via npm

 ```
 npm install dauntless